pushkin-consortium/pushkin/docs-gitbook/advanced/pushkin-client.md

 **Returns:** Promise.
 Resolves upon affirmation.

 Sends a POST request to \[expapi\]/startExperiment to allow the backend to prepare stimuli for the experiment, if need be.
-Depends on defaults being enable in the experiment’s API and worker.
+Depends on defaults being enabled in the experiment’s API and worker.

 ### getAllStimuli